edgerun/telemd/README.md

 Build
 -----

-To build the `telemd` binary using your local go installation run:
+To build the module's binaries using your local go installation run:

-    make telemd
+    make

 To build Docker images for local usage (without a go installation) run: